 We believe programming helps students become involved in their community.
-Each semester RAs plan and implement a variety of social and educational programs.
+Each semester, RAs plan and implement a variety of social and educational programs.
 RA programs focus on the following areas of growth and development: social, occupational, spiritual, physical, intellectual, and emotional.
-Some examples of programs include study skills seminars, stress management, career choices, alcohol awareness, abusive relationship panel, roommate game, Super Bowl parties, how to get along with your roommate, safe sex education, and many more.
-RAs offer programs through the semester during the week and every weekend.
+Some examples of programs include: study skills seminars, stress management, career choices, alcohol awareness, and, how to communicate with your roommate. .
+RAs offer programs throughout the semester, during the week and every weekend.
 If you have suggestions for programs, please share the idea with your RA.